decentraland/old-documentation/_posts/development-guide/2018-02-15-onscreen-ui.md

 ![]({{ site.baseurl }}/images/media/UI-clicks.png)
 -->

-> Note: If desktop players want to click on a UI component, they must first unlock the cursor from the view control, to move the cursor over the UI component.
-They do this by clicking `Esc`.
+> Note: To click on a UI component, players must first unlock the cursor from the view control.
+They do this by clicking the _right mouse button_ or hitting `Esc`.

 > Tip: If you want to add text over a button, keep in mind that the text needs to have the `isPointerBlocker` property set to `false`, otherwise players might be clicking the text instead of the button.